angular/angular/aio/content/tutorial/toh-pt2.md

 Master/Detail

 @intro
-We build a master/detail page with a list of heroes
+We build a master/detail page with a list of heroes.

 @description
 Our story needs more heroes.